joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 }
 ```

 This GPS.parse method does A LOT.
 The sentence that came in could have included data about our location and heading, the time of day, the number of satellites in view, all kinds of good stuff.
-The parse method takes all of that data, and updates the instance variables in the GPS class so that we can just query `GPS.satellites` and get the latest value for how many satellites are in view.
+The parse method takes all of that data, and updates the instance variables in the GPS class so that we can just query, say, `GPS.altitude` and get the latest value for our altitude.

 Next, we're going to log the data!
 We can't log all the time, though.
 To keep it simple, we're going to log a data point every minute.
 The GPS module gives us a super-accurate, satellite-synchronized real-time clock, so all we have to do is:

 1. Set a variable `shouldLog` to true.
 2. Log a data point when the seconds on the clock read :00